paolinomanghi/elixir_bari_2025/README.md

 With this syntax, each "\*_R1.fastq.gz" file will be matched with the corresponding "\*_R2.fastq.gz" file.
 The workflow will produce two folders and one report file:
 * the report.html file contains a report of the tasks run by the workflow with details on the resources used and outcome
 * the "work" directory contains intermediate files.
-These files allow the workflow manager to reuse already performed steps if something goes wrong or you want to change something (option "-resume")
+These files allow the workflow manager to reuse already performed steps if something goes wrong or you want to change something (option "-resume"). **WARNING:** the "work" directory can become quite big and take a lot of disk space.
+Keep it **ONLY** until you think you need to rerun the workflow adding new data or using different parameters.
+The either delete it directly or use the command "nextflow clean" to get rid of the intermediate files.
 * the "results" folder contains results files.
 The results directory contains:
     * scaffolds: scaffolds for each input sample;
     * bins: genome bins produced by Metabat2;